Academic Appeals Policy

 You must follow the below procedures to appeal a grade or an academic dishonesty charge.
 (See Concord Law School’s Problem Resolution and Grievance Procedures for additional policies regarding academic dishonesty charges.)

 Step 1: If you wish to appeal a grade or an academic dishonesty charge (e.g., plagiarism, cheating), you must first discuss the issue with your instructor within 10 days of receiving the grade or the academic dishonesty charge.

 If you are appealing a grade you believe is unfair, a departure from the established grading policy, or a clear mistake by the School, you should provide your instructor with a clear explanation of why.
 Please review the course’s grading rubrics and late policies first, as these will often resolve confusion over how a grade was calculated.

-If the instructor decides that a change to the grade and/or the withdrawal of an academic dishonesty charge is the correct decision, the instructor will work with the Office of the Chief Academic Officer and the Office of the Registrar as required to resolve the issue.
+If the instructor decides that a change to the grade and/or the withdrawal of an academic dishonesty charge is the correct decision, the instructor will work with the Office of the Provost and the Office of the Registrar as required to resolve the issue.

-Step 3: If you disagree with the Academic Appeals Committee's decision, you must send a written letter of appeal to the Office of the Chief Academic Officer within 10 days of the Committee's decision.
-The Office of the Chief Academic Officer will review the material presented and make a final ruling.
+Step 3: If you disagree with the Academic Appeals Committee's decision, you must send a written letter of appeal to the Office of the Provost within 10 days of the Committee's decision.
+The Office of the Provost will review the material presented and make a final ruling.